litmuschaos/litmus-docs/website/docs/getting-started-chaoscenter-cluster-scope-installation.md

 helm repo list
 ```

-#### Step-2: Create the namespace on which you want to install Litmus
+#### Step-2: Create the namespace on which you want to install Litmus ChaosCenter

 - The litmus infra components will be placed in this namespace.

-> The chaos control plane can be placed in any namespace, in this case we are using `litmus` as the namespace of our choice.
+> The ChaosCenter can be placed in any namespace

 ```bash
 kubectl create ns <LITMUS_PORTAL_NAMESPACE>
 ```

-#### Step-3: Install the litmus chaos control plane
+#### Step-3: Install Litmus ChaosCenter

 ```bash
 helm install chaos litmuschaos/litmus-2-0-0-beta --namespace=<LITMUS_PORTAL_NAMESPACE> --devel